Prince Charles (Q-ship)

 U-36 was a type 31 submarine commissioned on 6 June 1914 under the command of Captain E. Graeff.
 By July 1915 she had sunk 14 merchant ships and taken three more as prizes.
 On the day she was sunk, U-36 had just stopped and boarded the Danish vessel SS Luise.
 The boarding party was in the process of dumping her cargo when a lookout sighted an approaching steamer.
 U-36 sailed towards the disguised Prince Charles, fired at her, and ordered her to stop.
 Prince Charles complied, swinging out her boats.
-The unsuspecting submarine came within about 600m of Prince Charles when Prince Charles hoisted her naval ensign and commenced firing.
+The unsuspecting submarine came within about 600 m of Prince Charles when Prince Charles hoisted her naval ensign and commenced firing.
 Prince Charles scored a hit on the conning tower of U-36.
 She dived but then quickly resurfaced.
-By this time Prince Charles was only 300m away and was able to achieve more hits.
+By this time Prince Charles was only 300 m away and was able to achieve more hits.
 U-36 surrendered, but having sustained heavy damage, sank, taking 18 crew members with her.
 Fifteen crew members, including Commander Graeff, survived.

 Lieutenant Mark-Wardlaw received a Distinguished Service Order for the action, and two of his crew received Distinguished Service Medals.
 The merchant crew of the Q-ship (Master: Frank Norman Moncrieffe Maxwell) was awarded a prize sum of £1,000, to be divided amongst themselves.

 The Navy later withdrew Prince Charles from service as a Q-ship because she was small, slow, and relatively unseaworthy.
-She returned to merchant service after WWI, sailing for various owners and under various names.
+She returned to merchant service after the war, sailing for various owners and under various names.
 She capsized and sank on 10 December 1944.